 In need of some weekend plans?
 These Saturday markets in London are perfect for a laid-back weekend browse.

-London has so many it almost feels like you’ll never run out of fun weekend markets to choose from.
+London has so many weekend markets it almost feels like you’ll never run out of ones to choose from.

 When it comes to the best Saturday markets in London, it’s all about the big three Fs: Food, Flea, and Farmers.